Garage Door Cable Replacement

 Signs of Garage Door Cable Problems

-Visually inspect your cables at least twice per year and keep an eye out for visible signs of wear and tear.
+Visually inspect your cables at least twice per year and keep an eye out for visible signs of wear and tear, this is often part of a professional garage door tune-up.
 Rust is a common culprit, as are corrosion and fraying up and down the cable.
 Another sign that it’s time to replace your cables is if they become kinked or are anything but completely straight.

 More obvious signs that your cables need attention will come from the garage door’s behavior when it’s opening and closing.
 If it’s uneven or struggling in any way, a failing cable could be to blame.
 Banging and noisy performance is another sign.
 If your garage door cables are displaying any of these warning signs, replacing them is not only the safest route, but it could save you more money for unnecessary repairs down the road.